12 Practices

 Osteoarthritis is chronic and progressive.
 There is no cure.
 Managing the disease and finding ways to maintain your mobility and physical activity is a must to combat and prevent other conditions.

-Arthritis Knee Pain Centers® provided a non-surgical, non-opioid solution to decreasing the pain of knee OA.
+Arthritis Knee Pain Centers® provides a non-surgical, non-opioid solution to decreasing the pain of knee OA.
 It may be the way to less pain and more movement for you.
-We’ve helped more than 20,000 patients since 2016.
-Schedule your FREE, no-obligation knee pain screening today.
-Visit arthritiskneepain.com.
+We’ve helped more than 60,000 patients since 2018.
+Schedule your no-charge, no-obligation knee pain screening today.